Piccadilly (film)

-Piccadilly is a 1929 British silent drama film directed by E.A.
+Piccadilly is a 1929 British silent and sound drama film directed by E.A.
 Dupont, written by Arnold Bennett and starring Gilda Gray, Anna May Wong, and Jameson Thomas.
-The film was filmed on location in London, produced by British International Pictures.
+The film was shot on location in London, produced by British International Pictures.

-This film initially was released as a silent in February 1929; however, with the advent of sound sweeping through the film industry at the time, the studio re-released the film later the same year in June for cinemas wired for sound.
-This version included a music score and sound effects by Harry Gordon, along with a five-minute sound prologue titled "Prologue to Piccadilly" that was added to the beginning of the film.
-The prologue featured just two actors: Jameson Thomas who plays Valentine Wilmot in the film and John Longden as the man from China.
-It was filmed after the main filming was completed.
-The part-sound version initially was shown in the U.S.
+This film initially was released as a silent in February 1929 but was largely ignored due to the general public's apathy to silent films.
+Due to the popularity of sound films, the American film company Sono Art-World Wide Pictures collaborated with B.I.P. to produce a sound version of the film in June of the same year for cinemas wired for sound.
+They recorded the soundtrack using the RCA Photophone sound system.
+This version included a music score and sound effects by Harry Gordon, along with a five-minute sound prologue titled "Prologue to Piccadilly" that was added to the beginning of the film, featuring just two actors: Jameson Thomas who plays Valentine Wilmot in the film and John Longden as the man from China.
+The part-talkie was the version that was exhibited in the United States, released by Sono Art-World Wide Pictures in July 1929.
+The majority of people in 1929 saw the sound version and this is the version that survives.

-In 2004, the film was re-released by Milestone Films after an extensive restoration, with music scored by Neil Brand, replacing the original music-and-sound effects soundtrack.
-It appeared in 2004 at film festivals nationwide, and in 2005, it was released on DVD.